Create Extracts on the Web

 To store your extract using the Physical Tables option, the data in your extract must meet all of the conditions listed below.

 Note: Both the Logical Tables and Physical Tables options only affect how the data in your extract is stored.
-The options do not affect how tables in your extract are displayed on the Data Source page.
+The options don't affect how tables in your extract are displayed on the Data Source page.

 Determine how much data to extract